datadesk/print-map-maker/README.md

 <br/>*Downtown Los Angeles with GeoJSON boundaries added.*

-To add boundary, line or point layers paste properly formatted GeoJSON into the field and click to ADD GeoJSON.
+To add boundary, line or point layers, paste the properly formatted GeoJSON into the field and click to ADD GeoJSON.
 It automatically applies styles for polygons, lines and points and adds them to all the maps.
 You can add multiple layers.
 If you are new to GeoJson learn more at [Wikipedia](http://en.wikipedia.org/wiki/GeoJSON), read the [specification](http://geojson.org/geojson-spec.html) or generate your own at [geojson.io](http://geojson.io/#map=2/20.0/0.0).

 ### Licensing
 Mapbox and OpenStreetMap [license](http://www.openstreetmap.org/copyright) their data/tools.
-Print map maker strips the credit when the image is generated so a credit must be added below the map when publishing as seen in the photograph of a printed map below.
+Print map maker strips the credit when the image is generated so a credit must be added below a map when publishing as seen in the photograph of a printed map below.

 ![Photograph of a printed map made with the tool.](img/example2.jpg)